-The recent BBC Panorama programme on HS2 highlighted significant concerns that the project is over budget and that defective measures have been used in calculating the costs of the acquisition of the land needed for the project and compensation claims.
+The recent BBC Panorama programme on HS2 highlighted significant concerns that the project is over budget and that defective measures have been used in calculating the cost of both land acquisition (required for the project) and the accompanying compensation claims.

-Allied to this issue is the fact that surveyors and lawyers acting for landowners/businesses seeking to negotiate compensation claims with HS2 suspect that to save money HS2 is deliberately operating a practice of delaying negotiations on early agreements and adopting a strategy that will frustrate or postpone legitimate compensation claims for many years.
+Allied to this issue is the fact that surveyors and lawyers acting for landowners and businesses seeking to negotiate compensation claims with HS2 suspect that, to save money, HS2 is deliberately operating a practice of delaying negotiations on early agreements and adopting a strategy that will frustrate or postpone legitimate compensation claims for many years.

 The law on Compulsory Purchase is complex and opaque.
-However, there is a guiding principle known as one of “equivalence”.
-This means that regarding compensation a landowner or business should be placed in a position in which they do not lose out financially on the forced acquisition of their land or business.
+However, there is a guiding principle known as “equivalence”.
+This means that when considering compensation, a landowner or business should not lose out financially on the forced acquisition of their land or business.
 Equally the landowner or business should not benefit financially from the acquisition.

-In practise, a landowner will employ an experienced compulsory purchase surveyor to value his compensation claim.
-The acquiring authority, here HS2, will also employ a surveyor to assess the landowners claim.
+In practice, a landowner will employ an experienced compulsory purchase surveyor to value his compensation claim.
+The acquiring authority, in this case HS2, will also employ a surveyor to assess the landowner's claim.
 Experience demonstrates, time after time, that the aim for the acquiring authority appears to be to keep compensation to the bare minimum.
 The aim does not appear to be to pay the landowner or business a fair compensation.

 Do not be fooled by the statement that HS2 will pay up to 90% of the compensation on a claim at an early stage in the compulsory purchase process.
 This is 90% of HS2’s valuation of the property!
 More often than not there is a significant financial difference in the valuations.
 The Euston Estates example referred to in the Panorama programme is a very clear and large scale example of this position.